ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 # General HTML Support

 The General HTML Support ("GHS") feature allows developers to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.
-It acts similarly to the {@link @ckeditor4 /guide/dev/acf/README Advanced Content Filtering} feature from CKEditor 4, letting the user expand the list of supported HTML markup in the content.
+It acts similarly to the {@link @ckeditor4 /guide/dev/acf/README Advanced Content Filtering} feature (ACF) from CKEditor 4, a feature that filters incoming HTML content by transforming and deleting disallowed elements, attributes, classes and styles.
+The GHS feature allows for adding this kind of markup to the source and prevents it from being filtered from the editor window and the output.

 Some examples of HTML features that can be easily enabled using General HTML Support include: